kubeshop/tracetest/docs/docs/examples-tutorials/recipes/running-tracetest-without-a-trace-data-store.md

 ```

 The `tracetest-provision.yaml` file provisions the trace data store and polling to store in the Postgres database.
-The data store is set to OTLP meaning the traces will be stored in Tracetest itself.
+The data store is set to OTLP, meaning the traces will be stored in Tracetest itself.

 But how are traces sent to Tracetest?

 The `collector.config.yaml` explains that.
 It receives traces via either `grpc` or `http`.
-Then, exports them to Tracetest's otlp endpoint `tracetest:21321`.
+Then, exports them to Tracetest's OLTP endpoint `tracetest:21321`.

 ```yaml
 receivers: